jbc2313/raycaster/README.md

 # Raycasting in C
+## On Linux

+## Code Info
-##  Will be utilizing the 3DSage tutorial as this is my first raycaster.
+>  Will be utilizing the 3DSage tutorial as this is my first raycaster.